Margaret Salmon, Lens Diary

 Fri 31 Jul–Sat 21 Nov 2020 / 7:30pm

 (or… what lens did I use and what it felt like to use it, how it affected my physical proximity to people and things and how it determined a photograph)

 Margaret Salmon presents a technician’s diary and slideshow of photographs made in collaboration with G20 Youth Festival, a non-profit youth club based in Maryhill, Glasgow.

-Lens Diary will be available online from Friday 31 July, 7.30pm until Wednesday 30 September 2020.
+Lens Diary will be available online until Friday, 21 November 2020.
 Captions by Collective Text.